Tuesday, 31 May 2016

 Heading up-river

-After lunch we piled into the zodiacs and headed ashore for a trip up the Zhupanova River.
+After lunch we piled into the zodiacs and headed ashore for a trip up the Zhupanova River (we flew over this river on our way to the Valley or Geysers just five days ago).
 At the mouth of the river there is a large lagoon on the banks of which is a large fish processing plant - this is a land of fishes and fishers!
 Unfortunately it wasn't operational so we didn't get a chance to inspect.
 No matter we just headed on upstream to find some Sea eagles.
 It was a grey, watery vista: quiet and beautiful with snow-covered peaks as a backdrop, a broad expanse of fast flowing river edged with willows, birches and other trees just starting to throw out pale green buds, and long blonde grass flattened by months under snow.
+I imagine it would be an entirely different scene during the salmon spawning season.

 Watching and counting Aleutian Terns